PX4/PX4-user_guide/en/config/battery.md

 To enable this feature:

 1. Set the parameter [BAT_R_INTERNAL](../advanced_config/parameter_reference.md#BAT_R_INTERNAL) to to the internal resistance of your battery.
    > **Tip** There are LiPo chargers out there which can measure the internal resistance of your battery.
-A typical value is 5mΩ but this can vary with discharge current rating, age and health of the cells.
+A typical value is 5mΩ per cell but this can vary with discharge current rating, age and health of the cells.
 1. You should also calibrate the [Amps per volt divider](#current_divider) in the basic settings screen.

 ### Thrust-based Load Compensation {#thrust_based_load_compensation}